DarkMio/RedditRover/docs/pages/core.rst

     possible.
 It also gives an extended feature set which helps with basic tasks necessary with every bot, i. e. logging in a bot into reddit, providing the standard config or testing against single, manually input threads and comments.

+.. warning:: Do not change the method signature of abstract methods.
+This will result in a mismatch of a cached abstract
+             class meta, resulting in a ``TypeError``.
+That is an unintended side effect of using abstract base classes.
+             When your plugin overwrites the abstract methods, keep the method arguments exactly the same.

+             More information: The first found plugin which overwrites the abstract method defines the signature of all other plugins.
+Deep introspections leads you to Base._abc_registry, which is not documented.

 .. automodule:: core.baseclass
     :members:
     :private-members: